Autumn at Canons Ashby

 Now that the days are getting shorter you may see local wildlife out and about, looking for food as it gets scarcer, or preparing to roost or hibernate for winter.

 It's a busy time for our gardeners.
-In October, the tired summer bedding is replaced with spring bedding plants such as Bellis daisy’s, Wallflowers and blue and pink forget-me-nots to provide us with a mixture of colour and scent in March, April and May.
+In October, the tired summer bedding is replaced with spring bedding plants such as pink and white bellis daisies, blue and pink forget-me-nots, and pink and white tulips to provide us with a mixture of colour and scent in March, April and May.

 Flower beds are tidied through and new plants planted, old ones divided and replanted to ensure that beds are full and ready for the following year.
 If you see our gardeners hard at work in the garden, stop and say hello!